OasisLMF/OasisPlatform/kubernetes/charts/README.md

 ## Ingress

 The oasis-platform deploys an [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) to expose oasis UI, oasis API, Prometheus, Alert manager and Grafana.
-To enable it we need to bind the ingress to 2 fake hostnames and if you run this locally you can fake them and have them redirected to your kubernetes cluster.
+To enable it we need to bind the ingress to a hostnames and if you run this locally you can fake one (details below) and have them redirected to your kubernetes cluster.

-Default hostnames are `ui.oasis.local` and `api.oasis.local`.
-You can change them by customizing your deployments.
+Default hostname is `ui.oasis.local`.
+You can change it by setting a different one in your chart settings.

 ### Identify cluster IP

-Before we can add our fake hosts we need to find our cluster ip which depends on what type of kubernetes cluster you are running.
+Before we can add our fake host we need to find our cluster ip which depends on what type of kubernetes cluster you are running.

 Here is a short summary of two klusters: